AI Education

 What you need to learn is how to communicate with AI tools effectively.
 That's it.
 That's the skill.

 It's called prompt engineering — and despite the fancy name, it's really just the art of asking AI the right questions in the right way.
+(The plain-English definition of prompt engineering covers the four basic elements.)
 Think of it like this: AI is an incredibly powerful assistant that's ready to help you with almost anything.
 But it gives you exactly what you ask for.
 Ask vaguely, get vague answers.
 Ask precisely, get precise results.

 Here's a simple example: